kruumy/EasyZoneBuilder-iw4/README.md

 | [IW4X Zonebuilder](https://github.com/XLabsProject/iw4x-client) | ✅ |
 | [Zonebuilder](https://github.com/RagdollPhysics/zonebuilder) | ❔ |
 | [Zonetool](https://github.com/ZoneTool/zonetool) | ❔ |

+## Note
+This is primarly made for speeding up the most tedious parts of creating singleplayer actors for Sass's [iw4cine](https://github.com/sortileges/iw4cine) mod.
+Don't expect this to be a full-on replacement for ZoneBuilder if you plan on using it for mod making.

 ## Repository Structure
 ```